APPG on Agriculture and Food for Development: Established

 The APPG was established in October 2008 in response to growing concerns over the heightened Food Crisis and a steady decline in the importance given to agricultural development and food security at both bilateral and multilateral levels.
-In January 2010 it published the results of its intensive first Parliamentary Inquiry.
-The Report can be found here [APPG Agriculture and Food for Development Parliamentary Inquiry Jan 2010].
-The Government's response can be found here [Government Response to 'Why no Thought for Food?']
+In January 2010 it published the results of its intensive first Parliamentary Inquiry Why no Thought for Food?.

 Aims

 The Group seeks to bring together Parliamentarians concerned with agriculture, nutrition and wider food security in the developing world.
 This cross-party group aims to raise awareness on these issues and engender progressive and informed debate within Westminster and beyond by bridging the gap between policy makers and practitioners in the field whilst also giving a voice to the 700 million smallhold farmers worldwide.

 Activities

 The APPG is one of the more active in the UK Parliament, undertaking inquiries, holding meetings, tabling debates and asking questions of the Government, among other things.
-Indeed, an Aide Memoire covering the Group's activities during its first year can be viewed here APPG Aide Memorie.
 In September 2010 it held a field trip for new MPs to Kenya, during which time 4 MPs and 1 Lord learnt about the issues facing smallholder agriculture and food security in East Africa.